-Stunning natural beauty and laid-back cities, a strong focus on research and innovation, a good selection of world-class universities, it's easy to see why many international students choose to study in Finland.
+Stunning natural beauty and laid-back cities, a strong focus on research and innovation, a good selection of high-ranking universities - it is easy to see why many international students choose to study in Finland.

 Finland’s capital, Helsinki, is by far the largest city in the country, with a population of 635 000 in Helsinki, 1.4million if you count surrounding cities.
 Located on the south coast, it’s fairly well-connected to the rest of Europe – a short flight, drive or cruise away from other major cities such as Saint Petersburg, Stockholm and Tallinn.

 From its neoclassical and Art Nouveau architecture, to its multitude of colorful festivals and its busy harbor, Helsinki – World Design Capital in 2012 – is full of character and life.
 HelsinkiAs a newcomer, you may join the tourists flocking to see the city’s highlights, which include the Ateneum art gallery, historic fortress island Suomenlinna (a 15-minute ferry ride away), the iconic Helsinki cathedral, and the impressively imposing architecture of Senate Square.
 Having settled in, you’ll have time to choose your favorite among the city’s many cafés, sample the locally caught seafood, and join in with annual events such as the Flow music festival, the traditional Baltic Herring Fair, and Vappu – a May Day celebration particularly popular with students.